+By Stephen Kane.
+Last Updated 3rd January 2024.
 Have you suffered a slipped disc injury following an accident that wasn’t your fault?
 If so, you may have grounds for a compensation claim.
+A slipped disc injury, also referred to as a herniated disc, can have a significant impact on everyday life and procedures such as spinal surgery may become necessary.
 But how can you proceed with a claim to ensure it has the best possible chances of succeeding?

 This guide covers that question and many others as we take a closer look at compensation claims for slipped disc injuries.
-This includes an example case study to show how a slipped disc injury caused through negligence may be entitled to a compensation payout.
+This includes an example case study to show how such an injury caused through negligence may be entitled to a compensation payout.

 You can navigate through our guide by clicking on the relevant section below.
-However, if you would prefer to get in touch with us straight away to start your claim you can do so right away.
+However, if you would prefer to get in touch with us immediately to start your claim you can do so right away.

 Choose A Section

 - Case Study: £16,000 For A Slipped Disc Injury

 - When Could I Claim For A Slipped Disc Injury?

 - Time Limit For Claiming For A Slipped Disc Injury

 - How To Make A Claim For A Slipped Disc Injury

 - Slipped Disc Compensation Amount UK – How A Settlement Is Calculated